DaweY1108/DaweY1108/README.md

 # 💫 About Me:
-👋 Hello there!
-I'm DaweY, a Minecraft plugin developer.

-🕹️ As someone deeply immersed in the Minecraft, I find joy in creating plugins that enhance the gaming experience.
-My coding journey extends beyond Minecraft, as I also contribute to the development of Uniassist.
+Hi there! 👋 I'm DaweY, currently pursuing a degree in Computer Engineering at John von Neumann University in Kecskemét.

+I have a passion for programming and spend most of my time developing software.
+My favorite projects involve creating plugins for Minecraft servers, but I also contribute to larger projects like the UniAssist application, where I work as a developer.

+Feel free to explore my repositories and reach out if you'd like to collaborate or just chat about programming!

 ## 🌐 Socials: